 where $n_j = \sum_{i=1}^{n}\onebf(y_i = j)$, $p_{ij}=\frac{\exp(\xbf_i^{\top} \wbf_j)}{\sum_{j=1}^{J}\exp(\xbf_i^{\top} \wbf_j)}$, $\Wbf=[\wbf_1^\top,\ldots,\wbf_J^\top]^{\top}$ and $\mcal W(r):=\{\Wbf \mid \norm{\Wbf}^2\leq r^2\}$.

-We compare the APL-based {\ifix}, APL-based {\isecant} and the Inexact Augmented Lagrangian Method (iALM) proposed in~\cite{xu2021iteration}.
+We compare Algorithm~\ref{alg:prac-ifp}, Algorithm~\ref{alg:secant-2} and the inexact Augmented Lagrangian Method (iALM, \cite{xu2021iteration}).
 Note that iALM is a double-loop method in which the penalty subproblem is solved inexactly using the accelerated gradient method.
 For binary NPC, we use the Arcene dataset~\citep{misc_arcene_167}, setting $\rho = 0.01,\kappa=0.5$ and $r=7$.
 For multi-class NPC, we use the Dry Bean dataset~\citep{Koklu2020MulticlassCO}, setting $r=7$ and $\kappa_j = 0.8$, $j=1,2,\ldots, J$.
-For the binary NP problem, we observe that iALM requires significantly more calls to the oracles than our methods.
+For the binary NPC problem, we observe that iALM requires significantly more calls to the oracles than our methods.
 To illustrate this, Figure~\ref{fig:binary_npc} presents three graphs comparing the complexities.
 While the number of outer-loop iterations for iALM remains below 30, the total iteration number, including the inner loop, is significantly higher.
 From the last plot in Figure~\ref{fig:binary_npc}, we observe that iALM exhibits significant oscillations in solving the subproblems.
 A possible explanation is that the performance of the accelerated gradient method is sensitive to the conditioning of the iALM subproblem, which dynamically changes after each update of the dual variables.
 This makes tuning the parameters of iALM substantially more challenging.
-In contrast, our algorithms appear to exhibit more stable descent patterns, and we observe that the secant algorithm demonstrates superior convergence compared to the fixed point iteration.
-In the experiment of multi-class NPC, we also observe that our APL-based level set methods perform better than iALM, while the performance of the secant method and fixed point iteration are close.
+In contrast, our algorithms exhibit more stable descent patterns, and we observe that the secant algorithm demonstrates superior convergence compared to the fixed point iteration.
+In the experiment of multi-class NPC (shown in Figure~\ref{fig:multi-npc}), we also observe that our APL-based level set methods perform better than iALM, while the performance of the secant method and fixed point iteration are close.